Radmaster5000/swe_fundamentals/README.md

 ## BASIC USAGE:

+There is a `requirements.txt` but the only non-standard library being used is Pandas

+Command to start the program:

+`
+python main.py
+`

 CREATE A NEW PROJECT
 Input the following fields; name, version, description, start date, last modified, languages, contributors, link to the repository